 This blended course is designed to assist the Licensed Practical Nurse (LPN) in the transition into second year courses.
 This course will also assist the LPN to make the transition in the role from LPN to that associated with professional nursing.
-The contact will include the core threads from NUR1011, NUR1021 and NUR1032.
+The content will include the core threads from NUR1011, NUR1021 and NUR1032.
 A review of basic skills and their clinical application will also be included.
 6 Cr Hrs.
-Prerequisite(s): ATI tests, SCI 1200, unrestricted Ohio LPN License, and Department Approval.
+Course Requirement(s): STNA or equivalent, and unrestricted Ohio LPN License.